microsoft/WindowsAppSDK/specs/clipboard-api/clipboard-api.md

     CloseClipboard().
 The new clipboard API in the Reunion SDK will solve this problem by omitting the clipboard lock as a caller-visible concept.

-  * _No need to flush clipboard_: Sometimes, a cut or copied data value is lost and the clipboard is cleared when the source app exits or crashes.
+  * _No need to flush OLE and UWP clipboard_: Sometimes, a cut or copied data value is lost and the clipboard is cleared when the source app exits or crashes.
     This is likely to happen for clipboard source apps that use the OLE data transfer API or Windows.ApplicationModel.DataTransfer, since those APIs require an explicit